 The activity of liver enzymes (ALT and AST) in serum samples was determined as previously reported by Reitman and Frankel (1957) using commercially available kits.

-Urea and creatinine were measured colorimetrically in accordance with Patton and Crouch (1977) and Bowers and Wong (1980), respectively, following the instructions of commercial kits.
+Urea and creatinine were measured calorimetrically as described by Patton and Crouch (1977) and Bowers and Wong (1980), respectively, following the instructions of commercial kits.